Blastomycosis: Epidemiology

 Incidence in most endemic areas is about 0.5 per 100,000 population, with occasional local areas attaining as high as 12 per 100,000.
 Most Canadian data fit this picture.
 In Ontario, Canada, considering both endemic and non-endemic areas, the overall incidence is around 0.3 cases per 100,000; northern Ontario, mostly endemic, has 2.44 per 100,000.
 Manitoba is calculated at 0.62 cases per 100,000.
-Remarkably higher incidence was shown for the Kenora, Ontario region: 117 per 100,000 overall, with aboriginal reserve communities experiencing 404.9 per 100,000.
+Remarkably higher incidence was shown for the Kenora, Ontario region: 117 per 100,000 overall, with Aboriginal reserve communities experiencing 404.9 per 100,000.
 In the United States, the incidence of blastomycosis is similarly high in hyperendemic areas.
-For example, the city of Eagle River, Vilas County, Wisconsin, which has an incidence rate of 101.3 per 100,000; the county as a whole has been shown in two successive studies to have an incidence of about 40 cases per 100,000.
+For example, the city of Eagle River, Vilas County, Wisconsin, has an incidence rate of 101.3 per 100,000; the county as a whole has been shown in two successive studies to have an incidence of about 40 cases per 100,000.
 An incidence of 277 per 100,000 was roughly calculated based on 9 cases seen in a Wisconsin aboriginal reservation during a time in which extensive excavation was done for new housing construction.
 The new case rates are greater in northern states such as Wisconsin, where from 1986 to 1995 there were 1.4 cases per 100,000 people.

-The study of outbreaks as well as trends in individual cases of blastomycosis has clarified a number of important matters.
-Some of these relate to the ongoing effort to understand the source of infectious inoculum of this species, while others relate to which groups of people are especially likely to become infected.
+The study of outbreaks as well as trends in individual cases of blastomycosis has clarified several important matters.
+Some of these relate to the ongoing effort to understand the source of the infectious inoculum of this species, while others relate to which groups of people are especially likely to become infected.
 Human blastomycosis is primarily associated with forested areas and open watersheds; It primarily affects otherwise healthy, vigorous people, mostly middle-aged, who acquire the disease while working or undertaking recreational activities in sites conventionally considered clean, healthy and in many cases beautiful.
 Repeatedly associated activities include hunting, especially raccoon hunting, where accompanying dogs also tend to be affected, as well as working with wood or plant material in forested or riparian areas, involvement in forestry in highly endemic areas, excavation, fishing and possibly gardening and trapping.